top of page

 Environment Outside Santiago Bernabéu after El Clásico 2014

-After a match, depending on the score, things can be a bit rowdy in the immediate area.
+After a match or event, depending on the score, things can be a bit rowdy in the immediate area.
 You can imagine the crowds of people leaving the stadium.
 It holds more than 80,000 people and events sell out.
 Some of these people may have driven and parked nearby.
 This is how I went to my first Real Madrid match back in the late 1980s (as a passenger).
 Most, however, are going to try to take the metro, a taxi, an Uber, a bus or just walk.
 No matter which means of transportation they take, getting home or back to the hotel is probably going to be much more of a challenge than getting there.
 Some people arrive earlier than others, spreading things out a bit.
 So, how long will it take you to get there and how should you go?
 Let's dive into each method briefly.

 Should I walk? that depends.
 But the answer is probably no unless you are staying somewhere nearby.
 Many visitors stay in a more central location, maybe near La Puerta del Sol.
 So, we'll use that as our starting point (for brevity we'll call it Sol).
 The route is relatively straight forward.
 You walk east to the Paseo de la Castellana, turn left and head north for about an hour (Google says it's one hour and 12 minutes from the start of your walk).
 The one plus is that you know approximately how long it will take you.
 And it won't cost you any euros.
 But there are other ways that can get you there much more quickly without expending as much energy.
 And you probably won't blow your budget.